 - The Operative gets a fantastic one.

 - When the crew figures out that "Miranda" is a planet, Serenity makes a perilous journey through Reaver territory, to try to find out why Miranda is so important.
 When they finally land planet-side, they discover the long dead corpses of an entire planet's population.
 Of course there were once survivors, but they all turned into Reavers.

-- Earlier, after the Operative has been outwitted by the crew of Serenity one more time, he proceeds to have everyone who has ever provided shelter to the crew killed, en masse, including any inconvenient bystanders and Shepard Book.
+- Earlier, after the Operative has been outwitted by the crew of Serenity one more time, he proceeds to have everyone who has ever provided shelter to the crew killed, en masse, including any inconvenient bystanders and Shepherd Book.
 This is what pushes Mal into going to Miranda to find out just what the Alliance is trying to hide.

 - Evil Versus Evil: The Alliance vs. the Reavers is a pretty clear case.

 - During the opening robbery, River and Zoe have a short conversation using nothing but facial expressions that goes something like, "That guy has a gun and he's about to pull it."
 "You sure?
 He looks like a hick."
 "Yes, I am sure, now stop him before he moves!"

 - When Inara first sets eyes on the Operative, her previously cheerful expression disappears completely.